cucumber/aruba/README.md

 * Make creating documentation for command line simple and fun
 * Support the cucumber community in its effort to create a specification for all official cucumber implementations

+Our Focus:
+* Test the user-interaction with the commands at runtime &ndash; this excludes the process of installation/deployment of commands like installing Rubygems with `gem install <your-gem>`.

 ## Install

 Add this line to your application's `Gemfile`: